- Hyaluronic acid fillers can treat lines and wrinkles, and provide a plump, youthful appearance

 Poly-L-Lactic acid (Sculptra) is a dermal filler that can stimulate the body to produce new natural collagen in the treatment area.
-This can add to the filling effect and produce long-lasting results for up to two years.
+This can add to the filling effect and produce long-lasting results for up to 2 years.

 Polymethyl-methacrylate microspheres (PMMA)

-Using liposuction, fat tissue can be harvested from the buttocks, thighs, or abdomen and then injected into the treatment area.
+Using liposuction, fat tissue can be harvested from the buttocks, thighs or abdomen and then injected into the treatment area.